-"See that tree down there in the courtyard, maybe half way to them?"
-Aidan stated.
-It will provide us intermediate cover between the wall and the altar.
-Its trunk has got to be a foot and a half in diameter and it is in a direct line between the south end of the wall and the altar.
+See that tree down there in the courtyard, maybe half way to them?"
+Aidan pointed.
+"It will provide us intermediate cover because it’s in a direct line between the wall and the altar.
+Its trunk has got to be a foot and a half in diameter.